 The NEB is responsible for reviewing applications and authorizing the export of oil and natural gas liquids, the import and export of natural gas, and export of electricity.

-The service standard for both natural gas import orders as well as short-term export orders for oil, natural gas and natural gas liquids is 80 per cent of decisions are made within two working days.Footnote 1
+The service standard for both natural gas import orders as well as short-term export orders for oil, natural gas and natural gas liquids is 80 per cent of decisions are made within two working days of receipt of a complete application.Footnote 1

 Electricity export applications are divided into one of three categories based on: